shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 ![SST server started and provided api endpoint url](/img/blog/serverlesss-functions-direct-to-aws-with-ember/sst-start-outputs-server-url.png)

 Now before booting our Ember app we'll probably want to set things up so that the Ember application communicates with the serverless function.
-We'll do that by generating an application route in the Ember app and sending a fetch request to the `Apiendpoint` url as a gut check to ensure we can retrieve some data.
+We'll do that by generating an application route in the Ember app and sending a fetch request to the `ApiEndpoint` url as a gut check to ensure we can retrieve some data.

-We'll also want to do this using environment variables so we can later handle the different `Apiendpoint` url that will support the deployed production instance of our application.
-So we'll add a dot env file with `EMBER_APP_API_URL` as an environment variable and set that equal to the `Apiendpoint`.
+We'll also want to do this using environment variables so we can later handle the different `ApiEndpoint` url that will support the deployed production instance of our application.
+So we'll add a dot env file with `EMBER_APP_API_URL` as an environment variable and set that equal to the `ApiEndpoint`.

 ```javascript
 // ./application/route.js